15- or 30-year Mortgage: Which Is Right for You?

 As the names suggest, the main distinction between a 15-year and 30-year mortgage is the length of the terms.
-That may seem minor, but the term range can have major cost implications.
+That may seem minor, but the difference in term range can have major cost implications.

 Is a 15- or 30-year mortgage better?